juniorsundarCasual/TGT/vault/volume-5.chapter-347.md

 "Sect Leader-" Shuri tried to plead reason, but the man raised his hand decisively halting any discussion.

 "I know it is asking for a lot.
 But if we, as a Sect, cannot deliver measurable results, it will reflect poorly on our competence," the Sect Leader said.
-"There already one thing that I promised which has stalled, we cannot afford another."
+"There is already one thing that I promised which has stalled, we cannot afford another."

 Everyone present knew about the Sect Leader's dilemma to help the single blind student in the Sect, and how the guilt of his failure was bearing down on him.

 "But no Sect can promise such a statistic, Sect Leader.
-Even the best of sects have at best a 2% perfected resonance rate with any incoming cohort, and that is considering the fact that an incoming horde is at least a 100 people," Shuri reasoned.
-"Your ask is almost 20%.
+Even the best of sects have at best a 2% perfected resonance rate with any incoming cohort, and that is because an incoming horde is at least 100 people," Shuri reasoned.
+"Your requirement is almost 20%.
 That's ten times that!"

 "Those sects play a game of quantity," Sect Leader Larks responded.
 "I am confident that the quality of our cohort and our teaching staff is superior."